All Of You

 I carried the softness of your skin,

-The hidden severity of your voice,
+the hidden severity of your voice,

 the gaping wound in the gap of your lips,

-The cyclone pit in your inviting eyes.
+the cyclone pit in your inviting eyes.

 Love felt like sitting with nails in my side.